 - The adverse reactions for the Moderna vaccine include:

 - o pain at the injection site

-- o fatigue
+- fatigue

-- o headache
+- headache

-- o myalgia
+- myalgia

 - o arthralgia

 - o chills

 - nausea/vomiting

 - axillary swelling/tenderness

 - o fever

 - o swelling at the injection site

 - o erythema at the injection site

 - (See Full EUA Prescribing Information) Additional adverse reactions, some of which may be serious, may become apparent with more widespread use of the Moderna COVID-19 Vaccine.

+- On Dec.
+11, 2020, the FDA granted the Pfizer-BioNTech vaccine an EUA.

+- The department is following the guidance issued by the CDC ACIP and FDA for usage of Pfizer-BioNTech for anyone ages 16 and older.

 - The Pfizer no longer requires the Pfizer-BioNTech vaccine to be kept ultracold, if used within two weeks.

 - Pfizer side effects include:

-The first side effects include: - Taken from the Pfizer Emergency Use Authorization (EUA) Factsheet found at Pfizer-BioNTech COVID-19 Vaccine EUA Fact Sheet for Recipients and Caregivers (fda.gov): - WHO SHOULD NOT GET THE PFIZER-BIONTECH COVID-19 VACCINE?
-You should not get the Pfizer-BioNTech COVID-19 Vaccine if you: - o had a severe allergic reaction after a previous dose of this vaccine - o had a severe allergic reaction to any ingredient of this vaccine. - WHAT ARE THE RISKS OF THE PFIZER-BIONTECH COVID-19 VACCINE?
+Taken from the Pfizer Emergency Use Authorization (EUA) Factsheet found at Pfizer-BioNTech COVID-19 Vaccine EUA Fact Sheet for Recipients and Caregivers (fda.gov):

+- WHO SHOULD NOT GET THE PFIZER-BIONTECH COVID-19 VACCINE?
+You should not get the Pfizer-BioNTech COVID-19 Vaccine if you:

+- o had a severe allergic reaction after a previous dose of this vaccine

+- o had a severe allergic reaction to any ingredient of this vaccine.

+- WHAT ARE THE RISKS OF THE PFIZER-BIONTECH COVID-19 VACCINE?

 Side effects that have been reported with the Pfizer-BioNTech COVID-19 Vaccine include:

-- o injection site pain
+- injection site pain

 - tiredness

-- o headache
+- headache

 - o muscle pain

 - o chills

 - o joint pain

 - o fever

 - injection site swelling

-- o injection site redness
+- injection site redness

 - o nausea

 - feeling unwell

 - swollen lymph nodes (lymphadenopathy)

 - There is a remote chance that the Pfizer-BioNTech COVID-19 Vaccine could cause a severe allergic reaction.
 A severe allergic reaction would usually occur within a few minutes to one hour after getting a dose of the Pfizer-BioNTech COVID-19 Vaccine.
 For this reason, your vaccination provider may ask you to stay at the place where you received your vaccine for monitoring after vaccination.

-- o Signs of a severe allergic reaction can include:
+- Signs of a severe allergic reaction can include:

 - Difficulty breathing

 - Swelling of your face and throat

 - A fast heartbeat

 - A bad rash all over your body

 - Dizziness and weakness

 - These may not be all the possible side effects of the Pfizer-BioNTech COVID-19 Vaccine.
 Serious and unexpected side effects may occur.
 Pfizer-BioNTech COVID-19 Vaccine is still being studied in clinical trials.

 - WHAT SHOULD I DO ABOUT SIDE EFFECTS?

 If you experience a severe allergic reaction, call 9-1-1, or go to the nearest hospital.
 Call the vaccination provider or your healthcare provider if you have any side effects that bother you or do not go away.